 PART F ADMISSIONS STANDARDS POLICY

-(Effective for students seeking admission for fall 2019 and after.)

 Introduction

 Colorado Revised Statute 23-1-113 authorizes the Colorado Commission on Higher Education (Commission) to establish academic admissions standards for first-time and transfer students at all state-supported baccalaureate and graduate institutions of higher education in the state.
 The Commission is also required to review and revise these standards.
 This admission standards policy is effective for all students seeking admission for fall 2019 and thereafter.